 2. Selecting a Look

 Your style and preferences will play a significant role in shaping your elopement.
-Decide on the overall look and aesthetic you want to achieve, and allocate a portion of your budget to your attire, accessories, and any styling elements you desire.
+First, choose the style you want and set aside money for clothes, accessories, and extras.

 3. Hair and Makeup